-b.
-Preparation
+B. Preparation

-Any performing individual must devote many hours per week of rigorous disciplined practice just to maintain the physical strength and coordination necessary to retain mastery of his or her instrument.
-The conductor must work constantly to maintain the ability to communicate musical ideas to a group.
-The actual preparation of a selected program will take additional hours over a period of several weeks and months in order to develop mastery of the chosen literature.
-Singers must study and master the foreign language text so they can understand and project textual ideas more effectively.
-Instrumentalists must constantly be learning new techniques required by the most contemporary music styles.
-In general, approximately fifty to eighty hours of research, study, and practice is devoted to preparing one sixty or seventy-minute concert or recital.
+Any performing individual must devote many hours per week of rigorous, disciplined practice to maintain the physical strength and coordination necessary to retain mastery of their instrument.
+The conductor must constantly work to maintain the ability to communicate musical ideas to a group.
+The preparation of a selected program will take additional hours over several weeks, and often months, to develop mastery of the chosen literature.
+Singers must study and master the foreign language text to understand and project textual ideas more effectively.
+Instrumentalists must constantly learn new techniques required by the most contemporary music styles.
+In general, approximately fifty to eighty hours of research, study, and practice are devoted to preparing one sixty or seventy-minute concert or recital.

-c.
-Performance
+C. Performance

-Any time a musician performs, he or she is placed in a situation of peer review.
-The work of the musician as a composer, performer, conductor, or accompanist is on display for all to evaluate.
-Thus, the reputation which a musician has earned is based on the evidence of public exposure.
+Any time a musician performs, they are placed in a situation of peer review.
+The musician's work as a composer, performer, conductor, or accompanist is displayed for all to evaluate.
+Thus, the reputation a musician has earned is based on the evidence of public exposure.